tpolecat/doobie-quill/README.md

 The idea here is that you can use Quill to construct SQL queries and then lift them into `ConnectionIO` for composition and execution like any other doobie program.
 This provides an alternative to the `sql` interpolator.

 The provided `DoobieSource` acts just like a Quill `JdbcSource` and provides compile-time query checking, but `.run` delivers doobie programs rather than immediate results.
-Note that **type mapping is provided by Quill** here and is very rudimentary; doobie's `Meta`/`Atom`/`Composite` scheme is unused here.
+Note that **type mapping is provided by Quill** here and is very rudimentary; doobie's `Meta`/`Atom`/`Composite` scheme is unused.

 This software is **very experimental**, unreleased, and unsupported.
 But feel free to discuss on the [doobie gitter channel](https://gitter.im/tpolecat/doobie).
 If there is sufficient interest this may evolve into an official doobie contrib project.